ISauve/Mini_RPG/README.md

 - [ ] Write tests
 - [ ] Add character & weapon stats
 - [ ] Add items that can be interacted with
-- [ ] Add a way to generate playable areas
+- [x] Add a way to generate playable areas
-    - YAML file with the details that gets parsed and generated
-    - ie enemies & their stats & locations, items on the screen
+- [ ] Add weapons & their "active" states to the config file
 - [ ] Add save/continue ability
 - [ ] Add a dependency manager/installation script (?)
 - [ ] Refactor sprites to use factory pattern